cediplus/API-Documentation/README.md

 ## License

-This software is released under the [Apache License 2.0](LICENSE) License.
+This software is released under the [MIT](LICENSE) License.

-© 2017-2018 Cartalyst LLC, All rights reserved.
+© 2018 CediPlus, All rights reserved.